KrisHHFI/2026_Portfolio/README.md

 <details>
 <summary><strong>1.1 Overview</strong></summary>

 I made a new portfolio site to showcase my **photography**, **coding**, and **design** work.
 The site is a simple carousel which can handle both images and TSX.
 The active gallery dictates the current content populating the carousel.
 The active gallery can be changed via the menu.
-New portfolio content can be added by adding images and a single line of code.
+I can add new portfolio content can be added by adding images and a single line of code.

 </details>